mahomedalid/static-activitypub-blog-template/README.md

 7. Open GitHub Actions and run manually the workflow to deploy functions: *Deploy ActivityPub Inbox to Azure Function App*.
 8. Open GitHub Actions and run manually the workflow to deploy your blog: *Build and Deploy Blog*.
 To dot not worry if there is a previous failed execution, this time it should work.

 9. Join the fediverse by following your blog.
 You can find information about the blog in the README.md, config.json, and deploy.json files.
-It is usually @blog@<yoursiteurl>.
+It is usually @blog@_yoursiteurl_
 On mastodon, if you do not follow your account before creating posts, these won't show in the timeline.

 11. Update the setting `authorUsername` in the `config.json` file.
 This is another author account in case you have a personal fediverse account, and gets mentioned in each post.